matinbavardi/matinbavardi/README.md

 ## Creative Pursuits
 Complementing the Tech Stack, Matin is a photographer's assistant, at [Soha Studio](https://diansoha.com).

-## Recognition
-Matin holds the prestigious [Medal of Honor for Foreign Affairs](http://www.france-phaleristique.com/medaille_honneur_affaires_etrangeres.htm), awarded by French Prime Minister Jean-Pierre Raffarin upon recommendation from the Ministry of Foreign Affairs.
-This distinguished honor, established during the early Third Republic, recognizes individuals who have demonstrated exceptional service to French interests.
-The medal acknowledges Matin's significant contributions and dedication to serving French citizens abroad, representing one of France's highest civilian recognitions.

 ## Vision & Philosophy
 Matin's work is driven by a commitment to: